 Megan Sandberg-Zakian (she/her/hers) is an Associate at ALJP Consulting.
 She is a theater director with a passion for the development of diverse new American plays & playwrights, and a co-founder of Maia Directors, a consulting group for artists and organizations engaging with stories from the Middle East and beyond.
 Her book There Must Be Happy Endings: On a Theatre of Optimism and Honesty is available from The 3rd Thing Press.
 Megan is a graduate of Brown University and holds an MFA in Interdisciplinary Arts from Goddard College.
 She lives in Jamaica Plain, MA, with her wife Candice.

-Rose Figueroa (she/her/hers) is an Operations Associate at ALJP Consulting.
+Rose Figueroa (she/her/hers) is a Research and Operations Associate at ALJP Consulting.
 She is a Stage Manager and Arts Administrator.
 Rose is currently based in South Florida where she freelances as a Stage Manager and is also currently the Administrative Coordinator at the National New Play Network.
 Rose has a passion for facilitating the artistic processes of new work in the new play field and widening the reach of new work.
 She is committed to her ongoing journey of merging her passion for human centered practices, inclusiveness, diversity, and accessibility in an equitably diverse arts ecosystem.